geraldstanje/log_store/README.md

 ## Multithreading concept
-  1. replay a record X: lock; get first number F; open file X+F; unlock; read file
+  1. replay a record X: lock; get first number F; open file X+F; unlock; read file -> we can unlock before reading the file. if the file is open unlink can remove the file once all open file handles are closed
   2. append a new record: write to tmp file; lock; increment record_current_index number L; rename file; unlock -> we create a tmp file because writing is relatively long and we do not want to keep the lock the whole time; instead we lock just for the duration of rename
   -> rename is also relativevy slow; but not nearly as slow as writing several megabytes